-The hike to Emerald Point is an absolute dream.
-The trail contours the north side of picturesque Emerald Bay, it’s relatively short at 5-6 miles (out-and-back), there’s only about 500 feet of total elevation gain to negotiate, and access to the trailhead is simple.
+Hiking to Emerald Point is an absolute dream.
+The trail contours the north side of picturesque Emerald Bay.
+It’s a relatively short hike at 5-6 miles (out-and-back).
+There’s only about 500 feet of total elevation gain to negotiate.
+Lastly, access to the trailhead is simple.

 Emerald Point Hiking Trail Data (approximations):

 - Category of Hike: Short Hike, Day Hike

 - Highest Point: 6,600 feet (Vikingsholm parking lot)

 - Trail Conditions: Packed dirt and some asphalt (since the trail travels through Emerald Bay State Park)

 For other shorter hiking options, visit Short and Easy Hikes in South Lake Tahoe.

 - Emerald Bay becomes excessively crowded, especially on the weekends during the summer.
 So plan to visit on weekdays and/or arrive before 10 a.m.